sskcvqikf/clang-format-action/README.md

 # Clang format Github action

 This project can be used to run clang-format on every push using Github actions.
+Uses Microsoft codestyle by default.

 ## Usage